Why SKMCH in Muzaffarpur is a stinking hell

-The walls of the corridor are plastered with sprays of betel juice (See pix).
-At the fag end of the corridor is a non-functional water dispenser machine, where all sorts of filth, including tobacco products, could be found, besides the betel juice-decorated walls.
+The walls of the corridor are plastered with sprays of betel juice.
+At the fag end of the corridor is a non-functional water dispenser machine, where all sorts of filth, including tobacco products can be found, besides the betel juice-decorated walls.
 The taps are also non-functional.
 And even if it is made functional, you run the risk of being afflicted with a disease if you use those taps, such is the filth.

 The hospital has posters of Swachh Bharat Mission.
 But the ‘cleanliness drive’ has gone for a toss.
 The SKMCH is such a stinking hell that once you visit the hospital, chances are you may be plagued with some ailments.
 Imagine the condition of all those who have failed to get a bed in SKMCH but are lying on the ground to get treatment.